AdobeDocs/experience-manager-64.en/help/forms/using/listing-forms-webpage-using-apis.md

   </tr>
   <tr>
    <td>appPath<br /> </td>
-   <td><p style="word-break: break-word;">Specifies the application path to search for forms.
-By default, the appPath attribute searches all the applications available at the root node level.<br /> </p> <p style="word-break: break-word;">You can specify multiple application paths in a single search query.
+   <td><p>Specifies the application path to search for forms.
+By default, the appPath attribute searches all the applications available at the root node level.<br /> </p> <p>You can specify multiple application paths in a single search query.
 Separate multiple paths with pipe (|) character. </p> </td>
   </tr>
   <tr>
    <td>cutPoints<br /> </td>